iotdomain/iotdomain-standard/iotdomain-standard.md

 1. Message bus permissions.
 Only the DSS has the credentials to publish on the dss publisher address.
 This is the default in local domains.
 Restricting access to the DSS publisher address using message bus ACLs is highly recommended.

 2. Global Certificate.
 The DSS is published with a certificate signed by a global CA like Lets Encrypt.
 Subscribers can verify this certificate with the global CA before trusting the DSS.
-To facilitate the use of global domains, the domain '\{name}.iotc.zone' is available, where \{name} is a globally unique domain.
+To facilitate the use of global domains, the domain '\{name}.iotd.zone' is available, where \{name} is a globally unique domain.

 The domain 'local' is reserved for local-only domains.
 In this case message bus permissions must secure the DSS publications and no certificate is used.